-NOTE: Discard the at least the first two trays of ice from an icemaker.
-The ice may contain antifreeze or other contaminates.
+NOTE: Discard at least the first two trays of ice from the icemaker to ensure the ice does not contain traces of antifreeze or

 - Open cabinet doors and drawers inspecting for water leaks at joints or fittings.
 Repair as necessary. - Operate all 12 Volt lights and accessories.
 If something does not work there may be a bad 12 Volt circuit breaker or blown fuse. - Install new batteries in battery operated safety detectors or devices.
-Test the carbon monoxide, LP-Gas and smoke detectors for proper operation. - Check that the monitor panel is functioning properly. - Inspect the 120 Volt electrical system which includes the power cord, inverter/converter all outlets and exposed wiring. - Start and run the generator.
+Test the carbon monoxide, LP-Gas and smoke detectors for proper operation. - Check that the monitor panel is functioning properly. - Inspect the 120 Volt electrical system which includes the power cord, inverter/converter all outlets and exposed wiring.